 If more than one place is given they should contain each other.

-Scope note: This property associates an instance of S19 Encounter Event with an instance of E53 Place at which an encounter event found things.
-It identifies the narrower spatial location in which a thing was found at.
-This maybe known or given in absolute terms or relative to the thing found.
-It describes a position within the area in which the instance of the encounter event occurred and found something.
+Scope note: This property associates an instance of S19 Encounter Event with an instance of E53 Place at which the things, which were encountered, were observed to be present.
+This may be given in absolute terms or in terms relative to the observed thing.
+The associated place must be within the boundaries of the E53 Place at which the S19 Encounter Event took place, if that has been given.
+Note, that the encountered object may be larger and extend beyond the place of encounter, such as a corner of a building being excavated.

 Examples:

-The “urn:catalog:IOL:POLY:Sphaerosyllis-levantina-ALA-IL-7-Oct.2009” (S19) has found at Haifa Bay (E53).
+The “urn:catalog:IOL:POLY:Sphaerosyllis-levantina-ALA-IL-7-Oct.2009” (S19) encounteredat Haifa Bay (E53).

 In First Order Logic: